ss251/farhack-frames-app/README.md

 Stat Frame is a Farcaster Frame server that allows users to explore detailed statistics within Farcaster frames by entering a Farcaster id or username.
 It provides user information, cast stats (past 30 days), and Moxie earnings stats (lifetime).

+Check out the frame in action in [Warpcast!](https://warpcast.com/thescoho/0xf1d1006d)

 ![Placeholder GIF](public/farhack-frames-app-demo.gif)

 ### Features